Joseph Smith Papyri: Sale to Joseph Smith

 Looking to make a sale, Chandler brought four mummies, two scrolls, and additional papyrus fragments to Kirtland, Ohio (then headquarters of the LDS Church) in late June or early July 1835.
 Upon entering a city to display his mummies, Chandler would post a placard or handbill around the town that speculated on the identity of the mummies: "These strangers illustrious from their antiquity, may have lived in the days of Jacob, Moses, or David."
 He stayed at the Riggs Hotel, and called on Joseph Smith in the evening of his arrival.
 Busy with a commitment that evening, Smith agreed to meet with Chandler the following morning.
 Joseph Smith was allowed to take the papyrus home, and the next morning returned them with a short translation of some characters copied down by Oliver Cowdery (see Notebooks of Copied Egyptian Characters).
 On July 6, 1835, Chandler produced a certificate authenticating Joseph Smith's translation:

-This is to make known to all who may be desirous, concerning the knowledge of Mr. Joseph Smith, jr, in deciphering the ancient Egyptian hierogliphic characters, in my possession, which I have, in many eminent cities, shown to the most learned: And, from the information that I could ever learn, or meet with, I find that of Mr. Joseph Smith, jr. to correspond in the most minute matters.

 Given the state of Egyptian scholarship at that time (Champollion's breakthrough Egyptian Grammar would not be published in Europe until 1836, and dictionary until 1841), it is unlikely that Chandler could so authoritatively make such a claim.
 According to Brigham Young University professor H. Donl Peterson, "At best, [American academicians] could only speculate on the meaning of some of the symbols when they could reach consensus on them."